2015 Toyota Prius spy shots - Image: Motor AuthorityEnlarge Photo

 The Toyota Prius has one of the most distinctive profiles on the road, and as new spy shots reveal, that familiar silhouette is unlikely to change for the next generation.

-The full set of spy shots, coming to us via our sister site Motor Authority, clearly shows the Prius's aerodynamics-influenced shape will appear once again when the final car is unveiled in 2014.
+The full set of spy shots, coming to us via our sister site Motor Authority, clearly shows the Prius's aerodynamics-influenced shape will appear once again when the final car is unveiled late in 2015 in 2014.